kigehiflorence/My-Interactive-Learning-Application/README.md

 ## 📖 About

 The **Interactive Learning App** is a web-based educational tool built to make learning fun and interactive.
-Users can select different topics, take quizzes, watch tutorials, and participate in challenges designed to reinforce their knowledge in an enjoyable way.
+Users can select different topics, take quizzes, review the quizzes, interaxt with their peers as well as their lectures for consultations.

 ---

 ## ✨ Features

 - 📖 Topic-based learning modules
-- 🎮 Interactive quizzes and games
+- 🎮 Interactive quizzes
 - 📊 Progress tracking system
-- 🎥 Video tutorials
+-  Peer-peer interaction
+-  Lecturer-peer interaction
 - 📱 Responsive and clean UI for all devices

 ---